-The brainnetome fMRI toolkit (BRAT) contains a large selection of complex network measures in Matlab GUI.
+The brainnetome fMRI toolkit (BRANT) contains a large selection of complex network measures in Matlab GUI.
 These measures are increasingly used to characterize structural and functional brain connectivity datasets.
-Several people have contributed to the toolbox, and if you wish to contribute with a new function or set of functions, please contact LIU Yong by firstname.lastname@example.org.
+Several people (Kaibin Xu, Yafeng Zhan, Yong Liu and Tianzi Jiang) have contributed to the toolbox, and if you wish to contribute with a new function or set of functions, please visit: http://brant.brainnetome.org.
+Any suggestion/question, please contact Yong Liu, email@example.com

 DiffusionKit: A light one-stop solution to Diffusion MR imaging data analysis